kirtipatel176/summer_intenship2025_d23it176/README.md

 **29/05/2025** – Added image upload feature using Multer middleware and stored file references in MongoDB.
 **30/05/2025** – Focused on frontend enhancements like loaders, error messages, and responsive layout for mobile devices.
 **31/05/2025** – Refactored backend routes and frontend components for cleaner structure, preparing for final project.

+---

+### 🎯 **Week 4: Final Project – Price Comparison Website (3–13 June)**

+The final week was dedicated to building a real-world **Price Comparison Web App**.
+It enables users to search for products and compare prices across vendors.
+Key features include:

+- 🔍 Product search and category filtering
+- 🛒 Vendor-wise price comparison table
+- 📱 Responsive user interface
+- 🔐 Secure backend API integration
+- 🚀 Deployment using Vercel with version-controlled source code

+The project was demoed to mentors and submitted as the final deliverable of the internship.

+---